LuizZak/SwiftRewriter/Architecture.md

 The source code is then processed by `SourcePreprocessor` objects provided to `SwiftRewriter.init`.
 These pre-processors have access to the raw string data for the files, and can be used to apply transformations such as comment removal or preprocessor expansion before actual parsing is done for each file.

-For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting and parse all the input source code, and a couple of more fine-grained parsing steps are performed manually with `ObjcParser` (mainly Objective-C type signature parsing).
+For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting and parse all the input source code.

 All input parsing for a single file can be done with just an `ObjcParser` instance.